smizell/writings/README.md

-writings
+Writings
 ========

-Place to store some writings
+Just a place to store some writings